polterguy/phosphorusfive/core/p5.webapp/system42/components/web-services/README.md

 ```

 The latter web service example would probably be highly more safe than the example we started out with, since it restricts the objects clients can select from the database,
 to only two different types of objects.
-Notice,if you completely trust a specific Active Event, you can whitelist its entire body, with the following code instead.
+Notice, if you completely trust a specific Active Event, you can whitelist its entire body, with the following code instead.
 Replace
 the lambda content of your _"ws2"_ page with the following.

 ```